Tuesday, July 26, 2011

 Maybe I go a little too far with this one.
 I have the kids meals already planned out.
 I know on Monday they eat oatmeal for breakfast and a pbj for lunch.
 Tuesday they have waffles for breakfast and mac-n-cheese for lunch.
 This helps me feel less overwhelmed with meal time and I can always deviate from my meal plan.
 Plus it helps on the grocery bill.
 I buy the same things all the time.

 Make a boxed cake mix.
 Let them eat nuggets and french fries.
 Use a can of green beans.
+Make them a box of mac-n-cheese!
 Having those options keeps me sane sometimes.
 It's nice knowing that it's OK to give into convenience foods once in awhile.
-My child eats goldfish crackers, chicken nuggets, french fries, and teddy grahams.
+My children eat cheddar bunnies, chicken nuggets, french fries, and graham crackers.
+Don't beat yourself up over it.

 Some of our favorite kid friendly prepackaged things are: